Python-Markdown/markdown/docs/index.md

 !!!
 Note

-    *This is not a Commonmark implementation*; nor is it trying to be!
+    *This is not a CommonMark implementation*; nor is it trying to be!
-    Python-Markdown was developed long before the Commonmark specification was released and has always (mostly) followed the [syntax rules][] and behavior of the original reference implementation.
-No accommodations have been made to address the changes which Commonmark has suggested.
-It is recommended that you look elsewhere if you want an implementation which follows the Commonmark specification.
+    Python-Markdown was developed long before the CommonMark specification was released and has always (mostly) followed the [syntax rules][] and behavior of the original reference implementation.
+No accommodations have been made to address the changes which CommonMark has suggested.
+It is recommended that you look elsewhere if you want an implementation which follows the CommonMark specification.

 Features
 --------